Structured prior distributions for the covariance matrix in latent factor models: Structured prior distributions

-Here $\vec{x}_i$ is a vector of coordinates for site $i$, comprising its two spatial coordinates and the values of $c-2$ covariates.
-This is then combined with an exponential spatial correlation function.
-In our case, this could be reflected by modelling $\phi_{ij} = \exp(-d_{C,ij})$.
-Omitting the spatial coordinates, these ideas can be extended to non-spatial settings if there are covariates associated with the $p$ variables that are thought to influence the relationships between deviations from the mean $(y_i - \mu_i)$ and $(y_j - \mu_j)$ in any vector measurement.
+Here $\vec{x}_j$ is a vector of coordinates for site $j$, comprising its two spatial coordinates and the values of $c-2$ meta-covariates.
+This is then combined with an exponential spatial correlation function to give $\phi_{jk} = \exp(-d_{C,jk})$.
+Omitting the spatial coordinates, these ideas can be extended to non-spatial settings if there are meta-covariates associated with the $p$ variables that are thought to influence the relationships between deviations from the mean $(y_{ij} - \mu_j)$ and $(y_{ik} - \mu_k)$ in any vector measurement.
 Indeed, any Gaussian process correlation matrix could be used for $\matr{\Phi}$ which has huge scope for the incorporation of meaningful domain expertise.

-More generally, if the distances between variables can be measured by some metric, say $d_{ij}$, this could be used to structure the prior through the specification $\phi_{ij} = \exp(-d_{ij} / \vartheta)$.
+More generally, if the distances between variables can be measured by some metric, say $d_{jk}$, this could be used to structure the prior through the specification $\phi_{jk} = \exp(-d_{jk} / \vartheta)$.
 An ecological example is provided in Section~\ref{subsec:finnish_birds} which uses phylogenetic distances between species in a joint model for species occurrence.